johnfn/ts2gd/README.md

 - [ ] Handle passing anonymous functions around - probably with funcref for now.
 - [ ] `extends` must be transpiled before everything else, including enum declarations and other top level things
 - [ ] Handle the thing where if u never yield its never a coroutine
-- [ ] Have a way to mark int vs float, even though it's not particulary typesafe
 - [ ] Either allow the user to point their ts2gd at a godot source download, or more likely, just grab it from online?
 Idk.
 - [ ] Fallthrough cases in switch are currently not supported.
 - [ ] `tool`